[1220] [Q&A] Avatar Distance Hiding & Write Defaults

 appears

-to exhibit the following, based on both user experience and existing developer language:
+to exhibit the following, based on both user experience and existing developer language:- Avatars are removed from the visual plane

-• Animators themselves continue to run
+- Animators themselves continue to run

-, or animations themselves, are perhaps
+- Animator properties, or animations themselves, are perhapspartiallyculled.

-• Properties or Animations which are culled do not properly reset when un-hidden
+- Properties or Animations which are culled do not properly reset when un-hidden

 Speculating, there are a number of ways which the avatars